 If you have plants that are near a window with direct sunlight, you will notice that the soil dries quicker than plants that are placed in corners or away from direct sunlight.
 Also, humid air keeps soil moist for longer than dry air.

 Most plants prefer to be watered when the soil is dry (except few plants like Ferns).
 Watering on exactly the same day every week may do more harm than good, unless the plant is fully dry.
 Use your fingers to easily determine soil moisture levels.
+Another way to tell if your plants need watering is to lift their pots to determine their weight.
+Dry plants weigh less than wet plants.

 Every plant has a different pot size, plants in large pots dry out more slowly than plants in smaller pots.
 In general, plants with drainage holes should be watered until you see water coming out of the drainage holes.
 If your plant is planted in a pot without a drainage hole, the amount should be very little because the extra water will sit at the base of the pot and damage the roots.
 We recommend keeping the plastic grow pot and placing it inside the decorative pot.